mrellis96/EGgPLant/README.md

 EGgPLant Interactive will take you through the primer removal, quality plot generation and the main pipeline.
 It will require user input at several steps.

 Run `EGIP` and follow the prompts

+NOTE: This is still in early devolment and is NOT recommended.
+Please use EGPL instead.

 -------------------------------------------------------------------------------------------------------------------------------------------
 **EGPLQ** - Quality Plot Generator: